Litauen/docs.bannerlordmodding.lt/guides/use_ai_with_bl_source.md

 ## Github Copilot

-UPDATE 2026-05-25 - Copilot in VS Studio is crap.
-Better solution is to use Cursor and use any model you like.
-Currently I get best results with Composer 2.5 and Sonnet 4.6
+!!! danger "UPDATE 2026-05-25<br> Copilot in VS Studio is crap.
+Better solution is to use Cursor/Claude."